LoackyBit/LolloBlog/content/posts/First Post/index.md

 date: 2025-06-13
 draft: false
 tags:
 - blog
 - tutorial
 description: A step-by-step guide on how I created my blog using Obsidian, Hugo, GitHub, and Vercel, with a guide to using the Stack theme.
-image: Pasted image 20250613120635.png
+image: Pasted-image-20250613120635.png
 ---
 # How I Built My Blog with Hugo and the Stack Theme